paperjs/paper.js/README.md

 2. Clone of your repository: `git clone https://yourusername@github.com/yourusername/paper.js.git`

-3. This is important: Create a so-called *topic branch*: `git checkout -tb name-of-my-patch` where "name-of-my-patch" is a short but descriptive name of the patch you're about to create.
+3. This is important: Create a so-called *topic branch* based on the `develop` branch: `git checkout -tb name-of-my-patch develop` where `name-of-my-patch` is a short but descriptive name of the patch you're about to create.
 Don't worry about the perfect name though -- you can change this name at any time later on.

 4. Hack!
-Make your changes, additions, etc., commit them then push them to your github fork: `git push origin name-of-my-patch`
+Make your changes, additions, etc., commit them then push them to your GitHub fork: `git push origin name-of-my-patch`

-5. Send a pull request to the upstream repository's owner by visiting your repository's site at github (i.e. https://github.com/yourusername/paper.js) and press the "Pull Request" button.
+5. Send a pull request to the upstream repository's owner by visiting your repository's site at GitHub (i.e. https://github.com/yourusername/paper.js) and press the "Pull Request" button.
+Make sure you are creating the pull request to the `develop` branch, not the `master` branch.
 Here's a good guide on pull requests: <http://help.github.com/pull-requests/>

 **Use one topic branch per feature** -- don't mix different kinds of patches in the same branch.
-Instead, merge them all together into your master branch (or develop everything in your master and then cherry-pick-and-merge into the different topic branches).
+Instead, merge them all together into your `develop` branch (or develop everything in your `develop` branch and then cherry-pick-and-merge into the different topic branches).
 Git provides for an extremely flexible workflow, which in many ways causes more confusion than it helps you when new to collaborative software development.
 The guides provided by GitHub at <http://help.github.com/> are a really good starting point and reference.
-If you are fixing a ticket, a convenient way to name the branch is to use the URL slug from the bug tracker, like this: `git checkout -tb 53-feature-manually-select-language`.
+If you are fixing an issue, a convenient way to name the branch is to use the issue number as a prefix, like this: `git checkout -tb 53-feature-manually-select-language`.

 #### Contributor License Agreement